 - Operating Ratios

 The Profitability ratios help the analyst measure the profitability of the company.
-The ratios convey how well the company is able to perform in terms of generating profits.
-Profitability of a company also signals the competitiveness of the management.
-As the profits are needed for business expansion and to pay dividends to its shareholders a company’s profitability is an important consideration for the shareholders.
+The ratios convey how well the company can perform in terms of generating profits.
+The profitability of a company also signals the competitiveness of the management.
+As the profits are needed for business expansion and to pay dividends to its shareholders, a company’s profitability is an important consideration.

 The Leverage ratios also referred to as solvency ratios/ gearing ratios measures the company’s ability (in the long term) to sustain its day to day operations.
 Leverage ratios measure the extent to which the company uses the debt to finance growth.
 Remember for the company to sustain its operations, it has to pay its bills and obligations.
 Solvency ratios help us understand the company’s long term sustainability, keeping its obligation in perspective.

-The Valuation ratios compare the stock price of the company with either the profitability of the company or the overall value of company to get a sense of how cheap or expensive the stock is trading.
-Thus this ratio helps us in analysing whether the current share price of the company is perceived as high or low.
-In simpler words, the valuation ratio compares the cost of a security with the perks of owning the stock.
+The Valuation ratios compare the company’s stock price with either the profitability of the company or the company’s overall value to get a sense of how cheap, or expensive the stock is trading.
+Thus, this ratio helps us analyse whether the company’s current share price is perceived as high or low.
+In simpler words, the valuation ratio compares the cost of security with the perks of owning the stock.

-Strictly speaking, ratios (irrespective of the category it belongs to) convey a certain message, usually related to the financial position of the company.
-For example, ‘Profitability Ratio’ can convey the efficiency of the company, which is usually measured by computing the ‘Operating Ratio’.
+Strictly speaking, ratios (irrespective of the category it belongs to) convey a certain message, usually related to the company’s financial position.
+For example, ‘Profitability Ratio’ can convey the company’s efficiency, which is usually measured by computing the ‘Operating Ratio’.
 Because of such overlaps, it is difficult to classify these ratios.
 Hence the ratios are ‘somewhat loosely’ classified.